 Some lenders will conduct an underwriting process in order to approve it for finance.
 The time frame it takes auto loan underwriters to review and approve a car loan depends on who you choose to apply with, the amount you need, and your creditworthiness.
 To help you understand how long this process could take, let’s run through the approval process.

-• Submit the application: The first thing that needs to happen is for an application to be submitted.
-You can complete it online or in person, and it usually takes 10 or 15 minutes to complete if you have all of the required documents.
+Submit the application: The first thing that needs to happen is for an application to be submitted.
+You can complete it online or in person, and it usually takes 10 to 15 minutes to complete if you have all of the required documents.

-• Pre Approval response: Some lenders respond immediately with a preapproved deal for an auto loan, while others need a few days to get back to you.
-Aim to get qualified with multiple lenders to compare rates and to do it within a 14-day period.
-Although pre-approval requires a hard pull of credit, having multiple lenders request your credit in a short time frame will only count as one pull.
+Preapproval response: Some lenders respond immediately with a preapproved deal for an auto loan, while others need a few days to get back to you.
+Aim to get qualified with multiple lenders to compare rates, and do it within a 14-day period to minimize the impact on your credit.
+Although preapproval requires a hard pull of credit, having multiple lenders request your credit in a short time frame will only count as one pull.

 Halting the Application Process